DaRealAqua/CustomTags/README.md

 > # TAGS PLUGIN
 >
-> 📜_Description: You can create unlimited tags.
-It has a menu where you can select to buy or equip the tags._
+> 📜Description: You can create unlimited tags.
+It has a menu where you can select to buy or equip the tags.
 >
 >
 >
 >
-> How to create a tag:
+> **📖How to create a tag:**
 >```
 > tags:
 >   tagName: